 She might also look for signs of infection with another instrument.
 It’s called a tympanometer, and it uses sound and air pressure to check for fluid in the middle ear.

 Often, a virus causes an ear infection, in which case antibiotics won’t help.
-If, based on the history, your doctor suspects that bacteria may have caused the infection, she will prescribe an antibiotic.
+If, based on the history, your doctor suspects that bacteria may have caused the infection, she may prescribe an antibiotic.

 If a virus or bacteria are causing the infection and you have to wait for it to get better, you don’t need to live with the pain.